Plymouth (automobile)

 Plymouth was a brand of automobiles produced by Chrysler Corporation and its successor DaimlerChrysler.
 The brand was launched in 1928 to compete in what was then described as the "low-priced" market segment that was dominated by Chevrolet and Ford.
 It became a high-volume seller for the automaker until the late 1990s.
 Plymouth cars were marketed primarily in the United States.
 The brand was withdrawn from the marketplace in 2001.
-The Plymouth models that were produced up to then were either discontinued or rebranded as Chrysler or Dodge.
+The Plymouth models that were produced up until then were either discontinued or rebranded as Chrysler or Dodge.